spheria/expressjs-sequelize-setup/README.md

 2. `npm install`
 3. `npm start`
 4. Visit `https://localhost:3000`
-5. Visit `https://localhost:3000/apidoc` to see the existing API
+5. Visit `https://localhost:3000/apidoc` to see the existing API (under construction)

 ## Some command